rei/rei-cedar-docs/docs/components/rating/README.md

             "image": "rating/rating_none_do_16-9.png",
             "ratio": "16-9",
-            "alt": "Image showing rating with empty stars", "caption": "show an empty rating when no reviews are available" },
+            "alt": "Image showing rating with empty stars", "caption": "show an empty rating when no reviews are available."
+        },
         {
           "type": "dont",
             "image": "rating/rating_none_dont_16-9.png",
             "ratio": "16-9",
-            "alt": "Image showing the text 'no ratings available'", "caption": "hide rating in lieu of ‘No Ratings Available’ or blank space" }
+            "alt": "Image showing the text 'no ratings available'", "caption": "hide rating in lieu of ‘No Ratings Available’ or blank space."
+        }
     ],
     "breadcrumbs": [